arigo/BaroqueUI/README.md

 and contains logic to interpret finger movements.
 See below.

         public MonoBehaviour HoverControllerTracker();
-        public MonoBehaviour GrabbedControllerTracker()

-Return which "controller tracker" (see below) the controller is currently over, or is currently grabbed (i.e. locked inside).
+Return which "controller tracker" (see below) the controller is currently over.

-        public void GrabFromScript(MonoBehaviour locked);
+        public void GrabHover(bool active);

-Locks the "tracker", or unlocks it if ``null``.
+Locks or unlocks the current hover tracker.
+As long as it is locked, the controller cannot "leave".
+It will be considered to be inside the zone of that same tracker until at least ``GrabHover(false)`` is called.

         public void HapticPulse(int durationMicroSec = 500);